Getting Started with the InLoox API

 - An HTTP client like cURL, Postman, or a programming language of your choice

-- A valid Personal Access Token (PAT)
+- A valid Personal Access Token (PAT) — See Create Personal Access Token for step-by-step instructions.

 Your Personal Access Token grants full API access on your behalf.
 Treat it like a password — never commit it to version control and do not share it publicly.